fbarresi/BeckhoffS7Client/README.md

 ### Install and setup connections

-- Install the service on your beckhoff and ajdust the settings file `TFU002.settings.json` located `C:\TwinCAT\Functions\Unofficial\BeckhoffS7Client`
+- [Download](https://github.com/fbarresi/BeckhoffS7Client/releases/latest) the setup and install it on your beckhoff.

-- Put your connection parameters for all your S7 PLC in the settings file.
+- Ajdust the settings file `TFU002.settings.json` located `C:\TwinCAT\Functions\Unofficial\BeckhoffS7Client` putting your connection parameters for all your S7 PLC in the settings file.

 ```json
 {